ice-wzl/TRACKER/README.md

 ## FAQ
 1. Why did you not pull some of the Javascript libs from a cdn and instead include them in the repo?
   - I wanted to be able to run this application on a host that cannot reach the internet.
 This would have caused all the libs to fail to load.
 Many Red Teams might want to host this application on a host that is not internet accessible.
+3. Where did the name come from
+  - TRACK KIT should make your red team engagements faster and more organized.
+Much like a track kit makes you faster on the track.
 ## Bugs?
 - If you find a bug, please open an Issue or submit a PR, happy to accept PRs!